 How long has the band been running?

-The band has now been running for 68 years.
+The Band has now been running for 71 years.
 In fact it can trace its roots back to a Home Guard band who met in Epsom during WWII.
 When the Home Guard were stood down in the winter of 1944 its members decided to form their own British Legion band.
-The longest serving member of the band is David Lawrence who has seen all of its 68 years!
-He joined the Epsom band on clarinet at the age of 17 and is still playing at 85.
+Until recently, the longest serving member of the band was David Lawrence who saw all of its 71 years!
+He joined the Epsom band on clarinet at the age of 17 and was still playing until he sadly passed away in November 2015.

 Are you professional musicians?

 Technically no – most of us have day jobs and come to rehearsals once a week.
-However, amongst our ranks we do have a number of professional players, including a saxophonist who has featured on Jools Holland and our Eb clarinet player who can regularly be found at the London Coliseum playing with the English National Opera.
+However, amongst our ranks we do have a number of professional players, including a saxophonist who played for Amy Winehouse and has featured on Jools Holland and our Eb clarinet player who can regularly be found at the London Coliseum playing with the English National Opera.
 We also have a number of ex-service musicians and music school graduates.

 Are you military?